sgost/contentconcepts-data/services/thesis_editing.md

 ---
 title: "Thesis Editing"
 highlight: "Fast & Affordable"
-description: "What type of documents can you submit? - Thesis, Dissertation, Thesis Proposal, Dissertation Proposal"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {